LCSR-CIIS/Galen_CRTK_example/README.md

-# How to command the Galen robot with CRTK compatible commands
+# How to control the Galen robot with CRTK compatible commands

 This README covers from creating your own account and moving the Galen robot.